Hours: Monday - Friday: 11:00 am - 5:00 pm

 Specializing in children's performance classes throughout the year, including two and three-week summer performance camps.
 Also features Mainstage Repertory shows and hosts a variety of local performance groups.

 The Railyard on Canopy Street is Lincoln, Nebraska's premier entertainment district located across the street from the Pinnacle Bank Arena.
 This vibrant venue features 13+ restaurants & bars, live entertainment, a public market, and the Cube mega screen.

-The Railyard Ice Rink is a seasonal outdoor ice skating rink opening this December 2013 through February 2014 in the new Railyard entertainment district on Canopy Street.
+The Railyard Ice Rink is a seasonal outdoor ice skating rink open December through February in the Railyard entertainment district on Canopy Street.

 This fun wintertime tradition is the first of its kind in Lincoln, Nebraska!
 Enjoy the holiday season with your family and friends and experience all that the Railyard has to offer.